SR-G/sleep-on-lan/README.md

        --version   Displays the program version string.
     -h --help      Displays help with available flag, subcommand, and positional value parameters.
-    -c --config    Configuration file to use (optional, default is 'sol.json' next to the binary)
+    -c --config    Configuration file to use (optional, default is 'sol.json' next to the binary) -v --verbose   Force DEBUG log level (will override what may be defined in JSON configuration)
 ```

 ### Generate a default configuration